C0deboy/jjp-stats-scraper/README.md

+NOTE: I do not use this version anymore.
+It may not work.
+I have rewrited it using Kotlin -> [stats-scraper](https://github.com/C0deboy/stats-scraper)

 # Programing languages statistics scraper

 Tool which collects (scraps from web) statistics for programing languages in need for my site [jaki-jezyk-programowania.pl](https://jaki-jezyk-programowania.pl/).